 The Advocacy Leadership Training is designed to give young adults (ages 18 - 39) the tools, the experience, and the network to be effective advocates for social justice and the common good.
 As a program of the Columban Center for Advocacy and Outreach (CCAO), our primary advocacy goals are the creation of an ecologically sustainable society and the implementation of humane US/MX border policy.

-The Advocacy Leadership Program is offered once every two months.
-Participants are expected to commit to the full program, which consists of six weeks of activity.
+The Advocacy Leadership Training is offered once every two months.
+Participants are expected to commit to the full training, which consists of six weeks of activity.
 This includes preparatory meetings and readings, three nights of virtual training, four weeks of advocacy “field work,” and one night of virtual follow-up.

 Advocates will receiving training in the following areas:

 Storytelling & Communications